cmdr-nova/cmdr-nova.github.io/_posts/2024-10-13-31-years-later-let-s-look-at-doom-s-lore-the-original.md

 <img class="img-wrap" src="/img/posts/doom/mafia_wars.png">

-(Yes, this is an actual semi-functional clone of Mafia Wars, that can only be played by me, on my HDD, and I will never release it to the public lol)
+(Yes, this is an actual semi-functional clone of Mafia Wars, that can only be played by me, on my HDD, and <s>I will never release it to the public lol</s> Nevermind, <a href="https://github.com/cmdr-nova/Mafia-Hustle" target="_blank">here it is</a>.)